nkh/ftl/config/ftl/man/ftl.md

         Multiple selection classes are available, *ftl* will ask which class to use.
 The number of entries is displayed in the header.

-        «y»                Select current entry in "normal" class and move down
+        «yy»               Select current entry in "normal" class and move down

-        «Y»                Select current entry in "normal" class and move up
+        not_assigned       Select current entry in "normal" class and move up

-        «1» «2» «3»        Select current entry in given class and move down.
+        «y1» «y2» «y3»     Select current entry in given class and move down.

-        «4»                Select current entry in D class and move down.
+        «y4»               Select current entry in D class and move down.

-        «⇑y/←»             Select all the files in the current directory
+        «yf»               Select all the files in the current directory

-        «⇈y/¥»             Select all files and subdirs in the current directory
+        «ya»               Select all files and subdirs in the current directory

-        «t»                Open fzf to select files, multiple selection is possible.
+        «yF»               Open fzf to select files, multiple selection is possible.

-        «T»                Open fzf to select files and sub directories.
+        «yA»               Open fzf to select files and sub directories.

-        «u»                Deselect all files and directories, including those in other directories.
+        «yu»               Deselect all files and directories, including those in other directories.

-        «U»                Opens fzf to let you choose which entries to deselect.
+        «yU»               Opens fzf to let you choose which entries to deselect.

-        «⇑g/ŋ»             Opens fzf to choose an entry in the selection, then changes directory to where the selection is.
+        «gy»               Opens fzf to choose an entry in the selection, then changes directory to where the selection is.

                            This is handy when selections are read from a file with option